What to do if Social Services have concerns about your parenting

 No Solicitor who represents parents and grandparents in Social Services cases can claim that they have succeeded in keeping children with their parents/grandparents in every case.
 Sometimes the problems are simply too great to overcome in the timescale of the court process.
 Sometimes clients are unable to follow our advice or panic and switch off.

 We always try hard to make sure that our clients give themselves the best chance of achieving the best realistic outcome and that their case is clearly heard by the Court.
 Over the years we have helped clients to achieve some excellent outcomes.

 Avoiding Court Proceedings

 Being taken to Court always involves the risk of a bad outcome.
 This is because decisions are made by someone else.
 The best way to succeed is always to avoid ending up in Court in the first place.

 There is no substitute to seeking specific advice from an experienced Solicitor.
 The following is a good place to start:

 - Don’t panic.
 The main job of Social services isn’t to remove children and place them for adoption.
 The main job of Social Services is to make sure that children are safe and that the standard of care which they receive is good enough (you won’t have to be perfect).
 Most cases do not end up in Court.

 - Understand where you have been going wrong.
 Nobody is perfect.
 Listen.
 Ask what changes you need to make to improve your care and what support is available to help you do this.
 Take up that help.

 - Work with Social Services.
-If you tell them to go away, they won’t and you will end up in Court and there is then the risk that your children really will be removed
+Some have asked ” can I tell social services to go away ” – If you tell them to go away, they won’t and you will end up in Court and there is then the risk that your children really will be removed.

 - Build bridges with family.
 If you do end up at risk of your children being removed, then Social Services have to investigate if they can be safely looked after by another family member (either short term or long term).
 It’s generally better to be build bridges/include family members in discussions about how to solve problems.